-The electric vehicle, invented in the late 1800’s, first came on the scene because it was more comfortable and easier to operate for consumers at the time than gas-powered vehicles.
-They were quickly replaced however with new, higher quality gas-powered vehicles that could go further without fueling up.
+The electric vehicle, first invented in the late 1800’s, was originally popular because it was more comfortable and easier to operate for consumers at the time than gas-powered vehicles.
+They were quickly replaced however with new, cheaper gas-powered vehicles that could go further without fueling up.
 The internal combustion engine has ruled the roadways for over 100 years, but how likely is it to remain king for 100 more?

 The Effect of Hydrocarbon Emissions